Buildooor Research Brief -- May 2026

 This framing also resolves a common emotional trap.
 Many founders interpret rapid feature absorption as proof that they built the wrong thing.
 Sometimes that is true.
 But often the more accurate conclusion is that they built a short-wave product and mistakenly funded it like a long-duration moat.
 If the product captured meaningful revenue or learning before integration pressure arrived, it may have succeeded on its actual time horizon.

-The deeper strategic test is simple: what gets stronger when the next major model release lands?
+One strategic test cuts through everything: what gets stronger when the next major model release lands?
 If the answer is nothing, you are probably renting a temporary edge.
 If the answer is your routing, memory, auditability, brand trust, or domain-specific workflow, you may actually be compounding on top of the release cycle instead of being crushed by it.

 9. Conclusion: Yes, We Are Seeing Turbo Product Cycles -- But the Better Frame Is Clock-Speed Arbitrage